bradleyjay/datadog_test/datadog/answers.md

 ---
 ## Schedule Alert downtime: Saturdays and Sundays

 For the weekend, Saturday morning will already be muted through 9:00 AM EST due to the weekday rule.
 Muting Saturday and Sunday only would overlap (probably not a problem) and leave Monday morning until 9:00 AM EST un-muted (actually a problem).
-As such, the weekend mute begins at 9:00 AM, and runs 24 hours, both Saturday and Sunday:
+As such, the weekend mute begins at 9:00 AM, and runs 24 hours, both on Saturday and again on Sunday:

 ![Weekend Alert 1](images/3_3_Silence_Weekend1.png)
 ![Weekend Alert 2](images/3_3_Silence_Weekend2.png)